 Be a Data Driven Asset to your Organization

 Today and tomorrow’s accountants possess the analytics expertise needed to work with “big data.”
 These professionals understand both financial data and the science behind the numbers.
-Nova Southeastern University’s Master of Accounting (MAcc) with a concentration in Accounting Analytics prepares you with the skills needed to succeed in the competitive accounting industry.
+Nova Southeastern University’s Master of Accounting (MAcc) with a major in Accounting Analytics prepares you with the skills needed to succeed in the competitive accounting industry.

 With NSU’s MAcc with a major in Accounting Analytics, you’ll be able to identify process improvements that may help organizations increase efficiencies and better manage their risks.
 This program will also help you sharpen your skills in cybersecurity, financial reporting and auditing, while bringing home the core concepts of data analytics that dominate the market today.
 Upon successful completion of this program, you’ll be poised to advance your career and earn more at top employers around the nation.

 For more information about the program, please contact: